leangjia/blender_docs/trunk/blender_docs/manual/render/layers/layers.rst

 Filter
 ------

+Include
    Environment
       Disables rendering the *Environment* render pass in the final render.
    Ambient Occlusion
       Disables rendering the *Ambient Occlusion* render pass in the final render.
    Surfaces
       Disables rendering object materials in the final render.
    Hair
       Disables rendering hair strands in the final render.
    Volume
       Disables rendering :doc:`Volumes </modeling/volumes/index>` in the final render.
    Freestyle
       Disables Freestyle rendering in the final render.

 .. _bpy.types.ViewLayer.material_override: